Accessibility statements for our digital services

 There are a number of parsing (coding) issues, including elements with duplicate attributes, which can affect accessibility technology.
 This doesn't meet WCAG 2.1 success criterion 4.1.1 (parsing).
 We are looking at a solution for this issue.

-Some of our new videos (produced after 23 September 2020) do not yet have audio descriptions.
+Most of our new videos (produced after 23 September 2020) do not have audio descriptions.
 This doesn't meet WCAG 2.1 success criterion 1.2.5 (Audio Description (Prerecorded)).
-Audio descriptions are being produced for all these videos where relevant and will be added as soon as they are ready.
+We have assessed the provision of audio description at this time as a disproportionate burden.
+Please see the following section.

 Content that’s not within the scope of the accessibility regulations